Energy Fuels

 Colin Healey, the CEO, brings over 20 years of experience to the role, including a background as a uranium analyst.
 This expertise is crucial for navigating the complexities of the uranium market and identifying value-creation opportunities.

-The board of directors is chaired by Tim Rotolo, co-founder of Sachem Cove and founder of the URNM, bringing deep industry knowledge and connections.
-Other board members, such as Jon Indall, a natural resources and environmental lawyer who played a significant role in shaping federal energy laws and policies in the U.S., Michael Henrichsen, a structural geologist formerly with Newmont, and Michael Harrison from Sprott, add further depth in terms of financial, regulatory, and technical expertise.
+The board of directors is chaired by Tim Rotolo, co-founder of Sachem Cove Partners and founder of the URNM ETF (sold to Sprott), bringing deep industry knowledge and connections.
+Other directors include Jon Indall, a natural resources and environmental lawyer who played a significant role in shaping federal energy laws and policies in the US; Marty Tunney, COO of IsoEnergy and a Mining Engineer; Michael Harrison, Managing Partner at Sprott; Greg Huffman, former CEO of Nuclear Fuels with a background in equity sales, research, and fund management; and Bram Spilfogel, a former RBC Global Asset portfolio manager.
+Together the board provides exceptional depth across uranium capital markets, technical operations, regulatory affairs, and corporate finance.

 Notably, Philip Williams, the former CEO of Consolidated Uranium and current CEO of IsoEnergy, serves as a strategic advisor to PUR.
 His involvement, along with Marty Tunney, the former COO of Consolidated Uranium and current COO of IsoEnergy, who serves on the board of PUR, provides continuity and strategic guidance, leveraging the success of the consolidation strategy employed at Consolidated Uranium.